Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 know, and sometimes it is not yet known who the readers will be.

-If you are able to reach at least a certain portion of people who will read your documentation, do it and talk to them about the documentation you are writing.
+If you are able to reach at least a certain portion of people who will read your documentation, talk to them about the documentation you are writing.
 Explain to them that you are doing something they should use and that you want to do it in the best possible way.
 It will surely help you, because it is in their interest.
 After all, they are the ones who will eventually read